XantreDev/preact-signals-talk/presentation/slides.md

 - Rust - https://github.com/leptos-rs/leptos
 - Web - Angular, Solid, Svelte, Qwik, Preact

-We will not talk about how it works under the hood.
+We will talk about practical way of using signals.
+If you want to know more how it works under the hood.
 Amazing talk from Ryan Carniato

-We will play with it in practical way.
-Let's explore reactivity system that can be applied to react -->
+-->

 ---